Summary: Proximal Origin — A Tragicomedy of our Times

 The next stage was to contact the WHO to ask them to onboard the origin question, and to let the Chinese government know about it, in the best possible way, to defuse any overreaction.

 Farrar first talked to Mike Ryan and Bernhard Schwartländer, Tedros’ right arm, on 2 Feb, to brief them on the off-load proposal, the so-called ‘Tedros proposal’, and then got back to Collins.
-On the same day, Garrett Grisby, HHS Director of Global Affairs, forwarded the Tedros proposal to Stewart Simonson, the Assistant Director-General of the World Health Organization responsible for WHO-US Liaison Office, who took over the contact with Schwartländer for the US government side.
+On the same day, Garrett Grigsby, HHS Director of Global Affairs, forwarded the Tedros proposal to Stewart Simonson, the Assistant Director-General of the World Health Organization responsible for WHO-US Liaison Office, who took over the contact with Schwartländer for the US government side.
 On 2 Feb also, Farrar contacted a former minister of health from the pre-Xi Jin-ping era, Chen Zhu, to let him know of the Tedros proposal.
 The relation with Chen Zhu went back to the time Schwartländer was working in Beijing.

 So, within one day or the Farrar call during which the plan had been first laid out, Farrar and the US administration were trying to empower the WHO to take over the origin question.